[updated August 4, 2019]

 Reusing Leftover Food #4: tomato sauce

 It’s easy to go overboard on making marinara, red sauce, gravy, or any other iteration of tomato sauce.
 It smells and tastes amazing, and is usually pretty simple to prepare.
 It also freezes great.
 But since it’s so good in so many recipes, it’s easy to get stuck in a rut.
-Here’s two recipe to help bust you out:
+Here’s a recipe to help bust you out:

 Reusing Leftover Food #5: egg yolks